gardener/gardener/docs/proposals/28-autonomous-shoot-clusters.md

 Due to the changed network layout of autonomous shoot clusters, the usage of some shoot components needs to be reconsidered.
 Examples are the VPN connection between control plane and data plane, the `apiserver-proxy` and the way metrics are scraped.
-This GEP does not cover these changes in detail, but they are important to be considered in the future.
+This GEP does not cover these changes in detail, but they are important to be considered when implementing it.
 The following examples are just used to illustrate the need for changes, but are not meant to be exhaustive:
 - The VPN connection between control plane and data plane is not needed anymore as the control plane runs on the same network as the data plane.
 Previously, the VPN connection was used to secure the communication between the control plane and the data plane.